wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

 Hi

 Recently I spent a bit of effort into speeding up JSON in PyPy.
-I started with writing a `benchmark`_, which is admiteddly not very good, but it's better than nothing (suggestions to improve welcomed!).
+I started with writing a `benchmark`_, which is admittedly not a very good one, but it's better than nothing (suggestions on how to improve it are welcome!).
+XXX: explain in one line what the benchmark does?

 For this particular benchmark, the numbers are as follow.
+Note that CPython by default uses the optimized C extension, while PyPy uses the pure Python one.
+PyPy trunk contains another pure Python version which has been optimized specifically for the PyPy JIT, which is the subject of this post.

-Note that CPython uses hand-optimized C extension and PyPy uses a pure python version, hand-optimized in trunk, default in older versions.
-I'm taking the third run, when things are warmed up, full session `here`_.
+The number reported is the time taken for the third run, when things are warmed up.
+Full session `here`_.

 +----------------------------+-------------+
 | CPython 2.6                | 22s         |